jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 Country roots
 -------------

-When Jake Morrell approached us, he was a musician who had recently decided that his band should start taking their music seriously, and start building up a reputation and solid fanbase.
+When Jake Morrell approached me, he was a musician who had recently decided that his band should start taking their music seriously, and start building up a reputation and solid fanbase.
 Up until that point, he had been an enthusiastic and talented musician, but had yet to treat